-All entries must be accompanied by a 3x5 card explaining what it is, where it is to be used, and why it was made.
-Include technique, i.e. batik, copper tooling, etc. Exhibits will not be judged if the following information does not appear on the back of the official entry tag:
+• All entries must be accompanied by a 3x5 card explaining what it is, where it is to be used, and why it was made.
+Do not put name on 3x5 card.
+Attach card to exhibit tag.

+• Include technique, i.e. batik, copper tooling, etc.

+• Exhibits will not be judged if the following information does not appear on the back of the official entry tag:

-Please include EXHIBITORS AGE and specify on EXHIBIT TAG whether item is: (M) made from a kit (O) original design (P) patterns/instructions
+Please include EXHIBITORS AGE and specify on EXHIBIT TAG whether item is:

+(M) made from a kit (O) original design (P) patterns/instructions

 Items entered should exhibit knowledge of the principles of design and color, good craftsmanship and skillful use of materials and tools.

-Crafts made of building blocks must be glued together.
+• Crafts made of building blocks must be glued together.

 Similar exhibits must show different skills.